Jock tax: In depth

 The following is an in-depth analysis of modern-day examples and criticisms of the jock tax.

 Examples

 Alex Rodriguez

 After the 2000 Major League Baseball season, Alex Rodriguez signed what was then the largest contract in American sports history, a ten-year contract worth $252 million, with the Texas Rangers.
 The tax collecting authorities of other states were notified alongside the public, and would separately demand that Rodriguez's employer withhold the tax due from his salary and remit it to each of them.
-Even though the state of Texas did not have an income tax, he still had to pay the various state income taxes applied to each away game in each location except for Florida, Illinois, Washington state, and Washington, D.C. (as an American League player, he would visit the three states every season).
+Even though the state of Texas did not have an income tax, he still had to pay the various state income taxes applied to each away game in each location except for Florida, Illinois, Washington state, and Washington, D.C. (as an American League player, he would visit the three states every season.
+There was no team in Washington DC while he was with the Rangers).
 It is estimated that Rodriguez paid $520,000 a year for state income taxes outside his own state.